 - 1. Perform routine medical assessment with blood glucose check - 2.
 Airway support as needed, see Airway / Ventilatory Management Guideline - 3.
-Establish IV/IO with 10% dextrose solution (D10) if hypoglycemic.
+Establish IV/IO with 10% dextrose solution (D{10}) if hypoglycemic.
 Use normal saline if hyperglycemic. - 4.
 If blood glucose < 60 mg/dL - a.
 Assess patient for insulin pump and suspend if found - i.
 Be sure to resume or advise patient of your intervention after treatment - b.
-[EMT] Consider ORAL GLUCOSE if patient is conscious and able to follow commands - c.
-[AEMT] GLUCAGON 1mg IM/SQ or [EMT-I] 2mg IN - i.
-[EMT] May only assist with a patient prescribed auto-injector - ii.
-Pediatric (< 8 y/o) 0.5mg IM/SQ or 1mg IN - iii.
+Consider ORAL GLUCOSE if patient is conscious and able to follow commands - c.
+[EMT] GLUCAGON 1mg IM/SQ or [EMT-I] 2mg IN - i.
+[EMR] May only assist with a patient prescribed auto-injector - ii.
+Pediatric ($\leq 8 \text{ y/o}$) 0.5mg IM/SQ or 1mg IN - iii.
 First response agencies: Contact responding transport ambulance for ETAto the scene prior to glucagon administration.
 Glucagon may be administered only if transport ambulance ETA is > 10 minutes. - d.
-[AEMT] Administer 10% dextrose solution (D{10}) to achieve improved blood glucoselevel and mental status (GCS)
+[AEMT] Administer 10% dextrose solution (D10) to achieve improved blood glucoselevel and mental status (GCS)

-Patients under 20 kg

-- Administer bolus of 5 mL/kg D10.
+Patients under 20 kg Patients over 20 kg Administer bolus of 5 mL/kg D10.
+Slow infusion to TKO and evaluate response fo at least two minutes.
+Reassess blood glucose level and mental status.
+Administer 100mL bolus of D10 (10 G dextrose).
 Slow infusion to TKO and evaluate response for at least two minutes.
-Reassess blood glucose level and mental status. - If desired results are not achieved, administeradditional 2 mL/kg boluses of D10 every two minutes until improvement in blood glucose level and mental status.
+Reassess blood glucose level and mental status.
+If desired results are not achieved, administeradditional 2 mL/kg boluses of D10 every two minutes until improvement in blood glucose level and mental status.
+If desired results are not achieved, administeradditional 50mL boluses of D10 (5 G dextrose) every two minutes until improvement in blood glucose level and mental status.